 Land Information New Zealand’s Hagley Fundamental (AF30) has been adopted as the new fundamental mark for Christchurch Drainage Datum.
-The offset of Lyttelton Vertical Datum 1937 to Christchurch Drainage Datum is 9.043m.

-The origin of Christchurch Drainage Datum (CDD) dates back to February 1876, the early days of the Christchurch Drainage Board where the need for a common level was evident very early in the quest to control Christchurch's drainage issues.
+The origin of Christchurch Drainage Datum (CDD) dates back to February 1876, the early days of the Christchurch Drainage Board, where the need for a common level was evident very early in the quest to control Christchurch's drainage issues.

 An arbitrary figure of 50 feet (15.240m) above datum was chosen for the networks fundamental benchmark (A82), which was situated in the floor of ChristChurch Cathedral’s foyer.
 A value of 50 feet ensured that levels specified on engineering works in Christchurch City would be expressed as positive values, even when working in New Brighton and Sumner where infrastructure is often situated below sea level.

 Christchurch Drainage Datum was initially called Christchurch Drainage Board Datum but upon amalgamation of the Drainage Board and it's activities into the Christchurch City Council the name was changed to Christchurch Drainage Datum (CDD).

 Queries regarding the benchmark network can be sent to email@example.com